 - If it is listed on the resume, I already read it.
 That is the reason I called you.
 Give me information that is in ADDITION to your resume.
 Mention your job history, but realize I already read it.
 Avoid giving a reader’s digest of the bullet points.
 If I have a question on those, I will ask.
 This is an opportunity to give me what is NOT listed on the resume.
 The resume is the tool that gets you the face to face.
 It isn’t your entire story.
 Now start adding the color to the bullet points.

 Your pitch should include:

-• Your personal philosophy on your discipline.
+- The personal philosophy of your discipline.
 It might be on what you think customer service is, what Business Intelligence means, why you got into your discipline, how you practice your particular “thing” that may be different from most others.

 A good elevator pitch not only sets the tone for the rest of the interview, but conveys confidence and should give the recruiter plenty of topics to dive deeper into.
 It will provide a smooth transition for the rest of the interview.

 nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
 “He has a nasty forkball”.